HazyResearch/meerkat/docs/source/guide/deferred.rst

 Deferred Columns
 =================

-*Motivation.* When working with multimodal datasets, the data in some columns may fit easily in memory, while others are best kept on disk and loaded only when needed.
+*Motivation.* When working with multimodal datasets, the data in some columns may fit easily in memory, while the data in others are best kept on disk and loaded only when needed.
 For example, in an image dataset, the image labels and metadata are small and may fit in memory, while the images themselves are large and should stay on disk until they are needed.

 In Meerkat, columns like :class:`~meerkat.ImageColumn` and :class:`~meerkat.AudioColumn` make it easy to work with complex data types that can't fit in memory.
-If you check out the implementation of these classes, you'll notice that they are super simple subclasses of :class:`~meerkat.DeferredColumn`.
+If you check out the implementation of these classes, you'll notice that they are straightforward subclasses of :class:`~meerkat.DeferredColumn`.

-*What's a DeferredColumn?* A  :class:`~meerkat.DeferredColumn` wraps around another column and applies a function to it's content.
+*What's a DeferredColumn?* A  :class:`~meerkat.DeferredColumn` wraps around another column and *represents* what you would get if you applied a function to its content.
 You can think of it as a deferred map operation.

 Consider the following example, where we create a simple Meerkat column...